-Sena (UBT) stakes claim to Rajya Sabha, legislative council seats MVA can win
+Sena (UBT) stakes claim to Rajya Sabha, Legislative Council seats MVA can win

 “There is just one (Rajya Sabha) seat, and there are three major parties in the MVA.
 Representatives, including Sharad Pawar, are retiring from these three parties.
 So leaders of the three parties need to sit together and take a decision on Rajya Sabha and legislative council polls,” he said.

 Raut said Pawar had expressed his desire to contest the polls to the Upper House of Parliament.
-Now MVA will hold discussions on it, he added.
-PTI PR NR
+Now, MVA will hold discussions on it, he added.
+PTI PR SKL NR